 Guest editors: Sharon Megdal, University of Arizona, Tucson and Peter Dillon, CSIRO, Australia

-The issue contains 14 papers most of which were developed from those presented at ISMAR8.
+The free issue contains 14 papers most of which were developed from those presented at ISMAR8.
 This issue has also been published as a hardbound book and the issue and book are available from the thematic issue web site.

 Water storage for managing climate extremes and change – a special issue of Environmental Research Letters, an open access journal.